-The investment result amounted to 90 MI € in 2020.
+The investment result amounted to 79,5 MI € in 2021.
 The investment results are of importance, amongst others to be able to meet the liabilities to policy holders.
-The details of the investment performance on all investments is explained in this section.
+The details of the investment performance on all investments are explained in this section.